← Back to research

 Scale and Impact

-One external analysis claims that more than 25% of new code shipped to production at Google is now generated by Agent Smith.
-This figure is unverified — Google has not officially disclosed adoption metrics.
+Reporting claims that more than 25% of new code shipped to production at Google is now generated by Agent Smith.
+As of June 2026 this figure remains unverified — Google has not officially disclosed adoption metrics.
 However, the claim is directionally consistent with the reported demand that required access restrictions.

 Key Stats